marionettejs/backbone.marionette/docs/upgrade.md

 ## Backbone.Babysitter

-The dependency on `Backbone.Babysitter` has been removed in favour of a merged-in implementation that is maintained within the main Marionette codebase.
+The dependency on `Backbone.Babysitter` has been removed in favour of an in-built implementation that is maintained within the main Marionette codebase.

-Babysitter is a utility library that manages the `CollectionView` child views.
+BabySitter provides a simple way to manage child views in Backbone/Marionette or any object that manages lists of views.
+The external Babysitter library was used in Marionette to manage the `CollectionView` children.

 ### Main Differences